How the Rainsaver Fits Any Size Shed

 5. Fine tune the positioning of the gutter by rotating in the brackets so the downpipe is vertical.

-If that took more than 5 minutes, we’d very much like to know!
+If that takes more than 5 minutes, we’d very much like to know!

 Now sit back and wait for the rain to rapidly fill your water container, then you can if you so wish move the gutter and fill up another.